A-09097

 New York Assembly Bill 9097 — An Act to amend the civil practice law and rules and the criminal procedure law, in relation to requiring disclosure of use of generative artificial intelligence

-Requires attorneys, pro se litigants, and pro se defendants in New York civil and criminal proceedings to disclose whether generative AI was used in drafting any paper or file submitted to a court.
-Every filing must be accompanied by an affidavit either disclosing AI use and certifying human review of accuracy, or affirming that AI was not used.
-Attorneys may not use generative AI to draft filings without first obtaining informed consent from the client (civil) or defendant (criminal) after warning them of the dangers.
-Courts are required to inform all counsel and pro se parties about the dangers of using generative AI and the requirements of the rule.
-No specific penalty or enforcement mechanism is created; compliance would be enforced through existing judicial oversight.
+Requires attorneys and pro se litigants in New York civil and criminal proceedings to disclose whether generative AI was used in drafting any paper or filing submitted to the court.
+Every filing must include a separate affidavit either disclosing AI use and certifying human review of accuracy (including case citations) or affirming that no AI was used.
+Before using generative AI to draft any filing, attorneys must obtain informed consent from their client (civil) or the defendant (criminal) after warning of the dangers of AI in legal work.
+Courts are directed to inform all counsel and pro se parties of the dangers of generative AI in legal practice and the requirements of the rule.
+The bill contains no enforcement mechanism, penalties, or private right of action.

 Summary

-Requires attorneys, pro se litigants, and pro se defendants in New York civil and criminal proceedings to disclose whether generative AI was used in drafting any paper or file submitted to a court.
-Every filing must be accompanied by an affidavit either disclosing AI use and certifying human review of accuracy, or affirming that AI was not used.
-Attorneys may not use generative AI to draft filings without first obtaining informed consent from the client (civil) or defendant (criminal) after warning them of the dangers.
-Courts are required to inform all counsel and pro se parties about the dangers of using generative AI and the requirements of the rule.
-No specific penalty or enforcement mechanism is created; compliance would be enforced through existing judicial oversight.
+Requires attorneys and pro se litigants in New York civil and criminal proceedings to disclose whether generative AI was used in drafting any paper or filing submitted to the court.
+Every filing must include a separate affidavit either disclosing AI use and certifying human review of accuracy (including case citations) or affirming that no AI was used.
+Before using generative AI to draft any filing, attorneys must obtain informed consent from their client (civil) or the defendant (criminal) after warning of the dangers of AI in legal work.
+Courts are directed to inform all counsel and pro se parties of the dangers of generative AI in legal practice and the requirements of the rule.
+The bill contains no enforcement mechanism, penalties, or private right of action.

 Enforcement & Penalties